Can Large Language Models Infer Causation from Correlation?: Dataset Construction

 \subsection{Statistics of the Resulting Data}

 We show the statistics of our \ourdata{} dataset in \cref{tab:stats}.
-Overall, our dataset contains 415,944 samples, with 18.57\% in valid samples.
+Overall, our dataset contains 207,972 samples, where 18.57\% of the samples have the positive label (i.e., with validity=1).
 The average length of the premise is 424.11 tokens, and hypothesis 10.83 tokens.
-We split the data into 411,452 training samples, 2,246 development and test samples, respectively.
-Since the main purpose of the dataset is to benchmark the performance of LLMs, we prioritize the test and development sets to have a comprehensive coverage over all sizes of graphs.
+We split the data into 205,734 training samples, 1,076 development and 1,162 test samples.\footnote{\textit{Note for our dataset v2.0:} We notice that our original data (v1.0) has duplication due to symmetric relations and verbalizations of the hypothesis.
+E.g., Is-Parent(A, B) has the exact hypothesis verbalization as Is-Child(B, A).
+Hence, for our data v2.0, we perform a careful de-duplication, and update the data statistics in \cref{tab:stats}.
+See more version comparison details in \cref{appd:version}.
+Note that, due to the symmetry, the current version is a random sample half of the size of the original version, so the modeling results in the experiment section roughly hold.} Since the main purpose of the dataset is to benchmark the performance of LLMs, we prioritize the test and development sets to have a comprehensive coverage over all sizes of graphs.
 Specifically, we iterate through the subset of our data for each $N$, and split it entirely for only the test and development sets if the data is less than 1K, which is the case for $N=2$ and $3$.
 For the other subsets that are larger, we randomly sample up to 1K or 10\% of the data, whichever is smaller, to the test and development sets.
 We set the cap to be 1K in order to form a reasonable computation budget, since many LLMs are expensive to query in the inference mode.
 Aside from the test and valid sets, all the rest of the data goes into the training set.